fjossinet/RNAseqDocker/README.md

     docker pull fjossinet/rnaseq

-This image is based on [ubuntu](https://hub.docker.com/r/library/ubuntu/).
+This image is based on [continuumio/miniconda](https://github.com/ContinuumIO/docker-images/tree/master/miniconda).

 Usage
 -----

-For example, to use the samtools algorithm, you can type something like the following:
+For example, to use the SAMtools algorithm, you should type something like:

+docker run -v /Users/fjossinet/my_files:/data fjossinet/rnaseq samtools view -c /data/my_file.bam